 Then I measured and marked where I wanted the cabinet pulls to go.
 I used a drill bit to drill thru only the craft board.
 The screws that come with the label pulls are short enough that it only needs to go through the craft board.

 I am so happy with how it turned out.
-It looks a little vintage, antique, play on restoration hardware.
+It looks vintage, antique, and a play on restoration hardware.

-I ended up spray painted just a light dust of gold metallic spray paint on the label pulls so that they would show up better against the dark paint.
+I spray painted just a light dust of gold metallic spray paint on the label pulls so that they would show up better against the dark paint.

 It has a personality and imperfections and I truly love it.
 I ended up doing two of them and that is what the DIY Faux Marble Desktop is sitting on.